PiotrJustyna/drakon-renderer/dev-log.md

+# 2024-10-04

+It feels like I made substantial progress in recent days when it comes to layout algorithm.
+I have just finished implementing yet another version of it and I'm pretty happy with it's current shape.
+Plan for immediate future is to continue with real life drakon diagrams and also to clean up connections between positioned icons.

 # 2024-09-24

 Just finished rewriting the layout algorithm.
 It took a while but it addresses the problem of the removed icons still having effect on their (still present) dependents' positions.